cranotes/interview/README.md

 ```
 Right now i'm a site monitor.
 I'm responsible for my assigned site in respect to site managment.

-Conducting visit, Pssv, imv and closing out the site.
+Conducting visit, Pssv, siv, imv and closing out the site.

 Currently have in the average 3 studies across 14 to 16 sites.
 ```